sutta » an » an10 » Aṅguttara Nikāya 10.93

 neva hoti na na hoti tathāgato paraṁ maraṇā, idameva saccaṁ moghamaññanti—

-‘A realized one neither still exists nor no longer exists after death.
-This is the only truth, other ideas are silly.
+‘A Realized One neither exists nor doesn’t exist after death.
+This is the only truth, anything else is futile.

 evaṁdiṭṭhiko ahaṁ, gahapatī’ti,